defsanmith/defsanmith/README.md

 Mumbai, India | asanmith@gmail.com | [LinkedIn](https://www.linkedin.com/in/sanmith/) | [GitHub](https://github.com/defsanmith) | [sanmith.dev](https://sanmith.dev)

-## Full Stack Developer

-As a seasoned Full Stack Engineer and Team Lead, my professional journey spans over three years of hands-on experience, delving into diverse projects ranging from establishing a hub for companies to outsource developers to crafting solutions for India’s leading automobile firm.
-Each venture has been a thrilling exploration, instilling in me a profound appreciation for the convergence of cutting-edge technology and practical implementation.

-Currently, I am advancing my expertise as a Master’s student in Software Engineering at the University of California, Irvine.
-This academic pursuit is enriching my understanding of advanced software engineering principles, further enhancing my ability to lead and innovate.
-By integrating my practical experience with rigorous academic training, I am preparing to tackle the next generation of challenges in the tech industry, continuing to push the boundaries of what technology can achieve.
+## Software Development Engineer

+With over three years of experience as a Full-Stack Developer, I specialize in transforming complex challenges into seamless digital solutions.
+My expertise spans frameworks like React, Next.js, Spring Boot, and cloud platforms like AWS.
+Whether building robust APIs or crafting intuitive user interfaces, I focus on delivering impactful results that align with business goals.

+In my role at ZedexInfo, I streamlined development efficiency by 40% through reusable frameworks and optimized data flows using Redux Toolkit Query.
+At Cardekho, I enhanced a high-traffic car-selling platform, collaborating with stakeholders to drive a 15% increase in user retention.
+Across every project, my priority has been bridging technical innovation with user-centric design.

+Beyond development, I take pride in mentoring junior engineers and fostering collaborative environments.
+My leadership experience has equipped me with the skills to guide teams toward consistent success.

+I'm pursuing my Master's in Software Engineering at UC Irvine, where I’m honing my knowledge of advanced software practices.
+Passionate about cutting-edge tech, I aim to contribute to forward-thinking companies as a Software Development Engineer.

 ## Skills